ethernaught/find9/README.md

 > Calculate serial for SOA records

 > Max answers isnt functioning as it should, it only limits to max of specific type

+> ECDSA Curve P-256 with SHA-256 code for DS Records